riatlabs/cdc-badge/README.md

 Meant to be used for workshops and prototyping.
 It can also be worn as a mobile badge.
-Features a dual color e-ink display, a JST connector for single-cell LiPo batteries and a keypad with 12 buttons (for direct PIN input into the TROPIC01).
+Features a dual color e-ink display, a JST connector for single-cell LiPo batteries and a 12-button keypad.

 The [cdc-badge](/cdc-badge) directory contains the KiCAD project with schematics and PCB layout.